Akshay Kumar: Philanthropy and social service

 He also donated Rs.
-1.5 crore to build the shelter for transgender persons in Chennai.
+15 million to build the shelter for transgender persons in Chennai.
 He is supporting the construction of the home.
 Laxmiis director Raghava Lawrence shared the "good news" of the actor's new initiative with friends and fans along with some pictures on Facebook.

 Kumar endorses Swachh Bharat Mission, Builds Toilets in Madhya Pradesh, he had previously posted a video on social media, talking about the importance of having individual toilets at home, His movie Toilet was also based on Toilet's importance.
 He was named Uttarakhand's brand ambassador for 'Swachhta Abhiyaan'.

 In 2017, Kumar launched the Bharat Ke Veer app, with the help of the home ministry.
 The platform lets people send money directly to the bank accounts of family members of soldiers martyred in the line of duty.
 On The Kapil Sharma Show, Akshay said that he was only carrying out his responsibility as a citizen with the app.
 "Hum yeh kahenge, ki hum apna kartvaya nibhate hai… Jo shaheed hote hai, unka nuksaan hum kabhi bhar nahi paayenge.
 That is for sure.
 Sarkar unko jo deti hai, woh deti hai.
 Lekin, as a civilian, humara bhi toh kuch kartavya banta hai.
 Yeh aisa app hai… Na iske beech mein koi NGO hai, na koi sarkar hai," he said.
 In the aftermath of Pulwama terror attack on the CRPF jawans, Kumar came forward to help the families of those sacrificed their lives in the attack.
 He donated Rs.
-15 Lakh to a martyred jawan's family and even urged his fans to do the same.
+1.5 million to a martyred jawan's family and even urged his fans to do the same.
 He further pledged to donate Rs.
-5 crore through 'Bharat Ke Veer' app.
+50 million through 'Bharat Ke Veer' app.
 He additionally donated Rs.
-9 Lakh each to the families of 12 CRPF jawans who were killed in Chhattisgarh.
+900,000 each to the families of 12 CRPF jawans who were killed in Chhattisgarh.
 In Mid-2020 when Kerala, Assam and Chennai were left devastated as they were hit by floods that severely affected several families as they lost their houses, land, crops, many people died.
 Kumar donated a sum of Rs.
-1 crore each to not just Kerala but also Assam and Chennai.
+10 million each to not just Kerala but also Assam and Chennai.
 CM Sonowal thanks Kumar.

 Kumar was one of the first personalities from Bollywood to contribute to the PM CARES Fund right at the start of the first wave of the COVID-19 pandemic in March 2020, He donated Rs.
-25 crores to the Prime Minister's Fund and another crore to ex-cricketer Gautam Gambhir's charity for the same cause.
+250 million to the Prime Minister's Fund and another crore to ex-cricketer Gautam Gambhir's charity for the same cause.
 The former cricketer revealed on Twitter that Akshay Kumar had donated Rs.
-1 crore to his foundation during the deadly second wave to help people affected by the novel coronavirus.
+10 million to his foundation during the deadly second wave to help people affected by the novel coronavirus.
 Gambhir wrote, "Every help in this gloom comes as a ray of hope.
-Thanks a lot Akshay Kumar for committing Rs 1 crore to #GGF for food, meds and oxygen for the needy!
+Thanks a lot Akshay Kumar for committing Rs 10 million to #GGF for food, meds and oxygen for the needy!
 God bless."

 In 2021, Kumar donated ₹1 crore for construction of a school building in Neeru Village of Bandipora district in Jammu and Kashmir.